hdShang/arxiv-daily/docs/cs-CL/2025-06-26/papers/250621252v1-agent-rewardbench-towards-a-unified-benchmark-for-reward-modeling-ac.md

 ---
 layout: default
-title: Agent-RewardBench: Towards a Unified Benchmark for Reward Modeling across Perception, Planning, and Safety in Real-World Multimodal Agents
+title: "Agent-RewardBench: Towards a Unified Benchmark for Reward Modeling across Perception, Planning, and Safety in Real-World Multimodal Agents"
 ---

 # Agent-RewardBench: Towards a Unified Benchmark for Reward Modeling across Perception, Planning, and Safety in Real-World Multimodal Agents